Chinese Yams / Dioscorea

 Flavors/Temps: Sweet, Neutral

-Caution: Considered safe used internally or externally on the skin.
+Caution: Considered safe to use internally or externally on the skin.
 Not recommended if Excess Damp or Stagnation is present.

 History/Folklore: The name “Dioscorea” is derived from the Ancient Greek physician and botanist Dioscorides.

-It is used raw in Oriental medicine to tonify Yin and dry-fried to strengthen the Spleen.
+It is used raw in TCM (Traditional Chinese Medicine) to Tonify Yin and dry-fried to Strengthen the Spleen.

-Good quality yams are thick, firm, powdery and have a clear white cross section.
+Good quality yams are thick, firm, and powdery, and have a clear white cross-section.

-In Oriental medicine dioscorea is associated with the Kidney and Spleen energetic systems.
-Because the Kidney system is associated with congenital health and fertility, and the Spleen system is associated with acquired health through food and digestion, the herb is considered a foundation tonic herb for good health and development.
+In TCM, Dioscorea is associated with the Kidney and Spleen Energetic Systems.
+Because the Kidney System is associated with congenital health and fertility, and the Spleen System is associated with acquired health through food and digestion, the herb is considered a foundational Tonic herb for good health and development.
 It is rare for one herb to strengthen what is called Congenital and Acquired Qi.
+It can be used raw to Tonify Yin and Dry-fried to Tonify the Spleen.

-Chinese Yams increase the flow of bile that can help hepatic congestion and gallstones.
+Chinese Yams increase the flow of bile which can help with hepatic congestion and gallstones.

 Traditionally, yams from Henan (Huaiqing) are believed to have the highest medicinal properties and nutritional qualities.
 Thus, these yams are often called “Huai Shan Yao.”

 Yams are usually harvested after the frost’s descent in the Chinese 18th solar term.
-Dioscoreahas long been considered by the Chinese to be an excellent herb for promoting longevity, helping prevent cardiovascular problems, building Blood (Xue), increasing appetite, improving fertility (including increasing sperm count) and lowering blood sugar levels.
+Dioscorea has long been considered by the Chinese to be an excellent herb for promoting longevity, helping prevent cardiovascular problems, building Blood, increasing appetite, improving fertility (including increasing sperm count), and lowering blood sugar levels.

 Chinese yams are sometimes promoted as “natural DHEA”.
 This is because in the laboratory DHEA is made from diosgenin, which is found in Chinese yams.
-This chemical reaction is not believed to occur in the human body so taking Chinese yams will not increase DHEA and those interested in taking DHEA should avoid wild yam products marked as “natural DHEA.”
+However, taking Chinese yams will not increase DHEA and those interested in taking DHEA should avoid wild yam products marked as “natural DHEA” as laboratory-extracted DHEA is different from the full compound profile and interaction of Chinese yam within the body.
+The body uses DHEA to make androgens and estrogens, the male and female sex hormones.
+DHEA peaks in the body at 25, decreasing as you get older.

 Chinese yams are considered to have gentle, though powerful, therapeutic properties and can therefore be used safely by all ages.